 JD students wanting to study overseas or focus on global legal practice have access to many exhilarating international opportunities.

-Melbourne Law School offers elective subjects globally that provide students with the opportunity to meet and network with international practitioners at institutional hubs such as Delhi, Hong Kong, Shanghai, and Washington DC.
+Melbourne Law School offers elective subjects globally that provide students with the opportunity to meet and network with international practitioners at institutional hubs.

 Melbourne JD students have the option to intermit from their course in their final year to complete an additional degree at a partner university.
 Melbourne Law School has a growing number of partnerships, each with their own areas of expertise, that allow students to further specialise in their chosen field of interest.